arnoc-intuvision/iu-reinforcement-learning-assignment/README.md

-# BESS Control with Deep Q-Learning
+# BESS Control with An Enhanced Double Deep Q-Learning Approach

 This project implements a Battery Energy Storage System (BESS) controller using Deep Reinforcement Learning, specifically Double Deep Q-Network (Double DQN) algorithms.
 The system is designed to optimize battery operation in a microgrid environment with solar generation, variable loads, and time-of-use electricity pricing.